ruborg/sevenval-tutorials/web-accelerator/request-reduction.md

 See the [JavaScript and CSS Inlining documentation](https://developer.sevenval.com/docs/current/web-accelerator/JsCssInlining.html) for more details and examples.

 ## Script Manager
-The FIT script manager can dynamically aggregate and load JavaScript resources into a single bundled request, and store the scripts in the browser local storage (if available).
+The FIT Script Manager can dynamically aggregate and load JavaScript resources into a single bundled request, and store the scripts in the browser local storage (if available).
 On subsequent page requests the scripts are loaded from local storage so that no further requests are needed.

-The script manager is enabled in the `config.xml` file with the `<script-manager />` element:
+The Script Manager is enabled in the `config.xml` file with the `<script-manager />` element:

 ```xml
 <config>